PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 2: dio solvent 1mm cell
 3: h2o blank
 3

+In the above, :py:meth:`identify pairs` asked the user to find the correct blank for each sample, which the user gave by submitting a number.
+This then creates the pairs dictionary, like the one manually created above, but with less effort and typing.
+This can then be used in the sans_reduction or sesans_reduction, as normal.
+Note that the `oracle` parameter was only needed in this instance because we're inside the test framework.
+Under normal conditions, that parameter can be ignored.

 >>> sans_reduction("tests/sans_out.py", d, pairs, "Mask.txt", 23000)

+The :py:meth:`sans_reduction` function takes the same parameters as :py:meth:`sesans_reduction`, plus two more.
+The first is a mask file, as is used by all SANS reduction scripts.
+The second is the run number for the direct run.

 .. include:: ../../tests/sans_out.py
    :code: python